Riya10031/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/hci-eternal-hol2-ex5.md

    ![](media/E5T1S4.png)

-    >**Note**: If the **Status** is already shown as **Up to date**, the Install now option will not be available.
+### 🔴 Note: If the **Status** is already shown as **Up to date**, the Install now option will not be available.
 In such cases, please review the following steps to understand the update process and how updates are applied to Azure Local environments.

-1. In the Install updates pane from Azure Update manager, verify the available updates and click on **Next**.
+5. In the Install updates pane from Azure Update manager, verify the available updates and click on **Next**.

    ![](media/ex5-3-1.png)

-1. From the Review + install pane, review the selected updates and click on **Install**.
+6. From the Review + install pane, review the selected updates and click on **Install**.

    ![](media/Ex5-1-1.png)

-1. You will see a notification that **Installation started on 1 Azure Local systems**.
+7. You will see a notification that **Installation started on 1 Azure Local systems**.
 Also, you will be able to see the In-progress status from the Updates pane.

    ![](media/hci24-16.1a-1.png)

-1. Updating the Azure Local Cluster will take around 2 Hours.
+8. Updating the Azure Local Cluster will take around 2 Hours.
 Once it's updated successfully, you will be able to see the status as **Up to date** and the update readiness as **Healthy** as shown in the screenshot below.

    ![](media/Ex5-2-1.png)